ArkEcosystemArchive/docs-legacy/docs/guidebook/core/node-lifecycle.md

 - After describing this command's functionality, we specify options that can be passed into the command at runtime, and we define default values to fall back upon should these options not be provided.
 - Recall from our `npm` script that we passed in two values: `config` and `network`.
 In the case of `config`, this means that the value defined in our `npm` script will override the default, which in the code above is `~/.ark/config`.
 - Because we did not pass in any other arguments, our command will assume the defaults in each case.
 Notably, this means that `~/.ark/` will be used as our data directory, and `ark` will be used as our token name.
-- Other configurable options here include `bip38`, primarily intended for forgers to pass in their delegate information, and `network-start`, which is used only when spinning up a network for the first time.
+- Other configurable options here include `bip38`, primarily intended for forgers to pass in their delegate information, and `network-start`, which is used when spinning up a network for the first time.
 - Finally, we compile all of the options into a single JavaScript object, load the JS file located at `../lib/start-relay-and-forger`, and run the command inside with our options.

 ## Bootstrapping Our Container

 ::: tip
 The container in this context does not refer to packaged software such as [Docker](https://www.docker.com/resources/what-container) or [rkt](https://coreos.com/rkt/).
-Ark Core may be deployed any number of ways, we do however provide production ready Docker images.
+Ark Core may be deployed any number of ways.
 :::

 We see from the analysis above that ultimately, what we've done so far is define a bundle of options and pass them into the function exported by `start-relay-and-forger.js`.
-But what does this function do exactly?
+However, what does this function do exactly?

 Let's take a look: